-- Beginning Investigator (See Chapter II.D.2) (Note: this box is applicable only to proposals submitted to the Biological Sciences Directorate.) - Proprietary or Privileged Information (See Chapter II.C.1.c and II.D.1) - Historic Places (See Chapter II.C.2.j) - Vertebrate Animals (See Chapter II.D.4) - Human Subjects (See Chapter II.D.5) - International Activities Country Name(s) -- For each proposal that describes an international activity, proposers should list the primary countries involved.
+- Beginning Investigator (See Chapter II.D.2) (Note: this box is applicable only to proposals submitted to the Biological Sciences Directorate.) - Proprietary or Privileged Information (See Chapter II.C.1.c and II.D.1) - Historic Places (See Chapter II.C.2.j) - Vertebrate Animals15 (See Chapter II.D.4) - Human Subjects16 (See Chapter II.D.5) - International Activities Country Name(s) -- For each proposal that describes an international activity, proposers should list the primary countries involved.
 A maximum of five countries may be listed.
 An international activity is defined as research, training, and/or education carried out in cooperation with international counterparts either overseas or in the U.S. using virtual technologies.
 Proposers also should enter the country/countries with which project participants will engage and/or travel to attend international conferences.
 If the specific location of the international conference is not known at the time of the proposal submission, proposers should enter "Worldwide".
-(See Chapter II.C.2.j) - Funding of an International Branch Campus of a U.S. IHE, including through use of a subaward, or consultant arrangement.
-(See Chapter I.E.) If this box is checked, the proposer also must enter the name of the applicable country(ies) in the International Activities Country Name(s) box described above. - Funding of a Foreign Organization, including through use of a subaward, consultant arrangement or other direct funding.
-(See Chapter I.E.) If this box is checked, the proposer also must enter the name of the applicable country(ies) in the International Activities Country Name(s) box described above.
+(See Chapter II.C.2.j) - Funding of an International Branch Campus of a U.S. IHE (See Chapter I.E.) If this box is checked, the proposer also must enter the name of the applicable country(ies) in the International Activities Country Name(s) box described above. - Funding of a Foreign Organization or Foreign Individual (See Chapter I.E.) If this box is checked, the proposer also must enter the name of the applicable country(ies) in the International Activities Country Name(s) box described above.

+b.
 Project Summary